AmjadYa/meej.ca/src/data/project/projection-mapped-interactive-string.md

 Chords are randomly picked from a bank I created, however, susequent chords are picked using strategies inspired by common practices in music theory.
 After the string is plucked, one of seven strategies is picked.
 The chord pool is re-analyzed for chords that fit the criteria defined by the selected strategy.
 Occasionally when plucked, the string ignores the strategy and picks a random chord (so we don't get stuck in loops).

-Check out "pluck5.pde" from the _Click Me!_ button above.
+Check out "pluck5.pde" from the <a href="https://github.com/AmjadYa/interactive-string" target="_blank">GitHub repository</a>.

 ### Detecting When It's Plucked

 Currently, I convert a live camera-feed into binary and detect the largest black spaces.
 (In reality I invert the image and detect the largest white contours.)
 This is because I plan on setting up my laptop to detect when a thin shadow (your finger) passes over the string.
 This will be the _pluck condition_.

-Check out "bound_contours_test.pde" from the _Click Me!_ button above.
+Check out "bound_contours_test.pde" from the <a href="https://github.com/AmjadYa/interactive-string" target="_blank">GitHub repository</a>.

 ## Takeaway